Vision Voice — Project Development

 I started by making the glove and attaching the flex sensors.

-Next, I researched every component to find their specific dimensions, such as thickness and height.
+Next I researched every component to find their specific dimensions — thickness, height, all of that.
 I carefully drew these dimensions onto the cardboard and cut them out using blades and scissors.

-After that I estimated the size of the casing and drew on the cardboard.
+After that I estimated the size of the casing and drew it on the cardboard.

-Casing Design & Wire Management: Planning the internal layout of the casing to fit the PCB and organize wires neatly.
+Casing Design and Wire Management — planning the internal layout of the casing to fit the PCB and organize wires neatly.

-Accessibility Mechanism: Designing a lid system (likely using screws) that allows you to easily open the casing for maintenance.
+Accessibility Mechanism — designing a lid system (likely using screws) that allows easy access to the inside for maintenance.

-Material Constraints: Accounting for the specific thickness of your final materials and hardware (like screw sizes) in your design
+Material Constraints — accounting for the specific thickness of final materials and hardware like screw sizes in the design.

 Future Plans